-Please visit the econsumer.gov website, hosted by the Federal Trade Commission in cooperation with consumer-protection agencies from 17 nations.
+Please visit the econsumer.gov website, hosted by the Federal Trade Commission in cooperation with consumer-protection agencies from 36 nations.
 You also may report fraud to the Federal Bureau of Investigation (FBI) Internet Crime Complaint Center.
-To file a complaint about unsolicited email, visit the Department of Justice Contact Us page.
+To file a complaint about unsolicited email, use the "Telemarking and Spam" complaint tool on the econsumer.gov website or visit the Department of Justice Unsolicited Commercial Email ("Spam") webpage for additional information and contacts.